Tube and Tyre Basic Guides By Carter Hayes February 26, 2026 9 min read

 Inspect Tire Sidewall

-With the valve cap removed and the stem clean, examine the tire sidewall to find the manufacturer’s recommended pressure range (PSI or bar) and any damage indicators; inflate only within that range to maintain performance and safety.
-Check sidewall markings for maximum and recommended tire pressure and note units (PSI or bar).
+Check sidewall markings for maximum and recommended tire pressure and note the units (PSI or bar).
 Visually scan the sidewall for cuts, bulges, dry rot, or embedded objects that could compromise inflation.
-Confirm the valve stem is free of dirt and shows no cracking or bending; a damaged stem can leak despite correct tire pressure.
-Only proceed if sidewall condition and markings are satisfactory.
-If you see damage or unclear markings, repair or replace the tire before inflating to avoid failure or unsafe operation.
+Confirm the valve stem is free of dirt and shows no cracking or bending, since a damaged stem can leak even at correct tire pressure.

 Prepare Pump Head